Responsive Neurostimulation (NeuroPace)

 Long-term, the average patient sees over an 80% reduction in seizures.
 Some patients may even have long periods of seizure-freedom.
 Clinical studies have documented other benefits, too: improved cognition/memory and quality of life, reduced medication doses, and a lower risk of sudden death from seizures.

 I am passionate about expanding access to surgeries for epilepsy like RNS, and I am the director of epilepsy surgery at Swedish Medical Center.
 If you or a family member lives near Denver and has seizures that are not controlled with medications, please consider meeting me or one of my epilepsy neurology colleagues in consultation.
+You can also request additional information from a nurse navigator using this confidential form.

 Responsive neurostimulation (RNS) implant (also known as NeuroPace) inserted into the centromedian nucleus of the thalamus to treat a patient with primary generalized epilepsy.